apache/yunikorn-release/helm-charts/yunikorn/README.md

  * See the License for the specific language governing permissions and
  * limitations under the License.
  -->
-# Apache YuniKorn (Incubating) - A Universal Scheduler
+# Apache YuniKorn - A Universal Scheduler

-Apache YuniKorn (Incubating) is a light-weight, universal resource scheduler for container orchestrator systems.
+Apache YuniKorn is a light-weight, universal resource scheduler for container orchestrator systems.
 It was created to achieve fine-grained resource sharing for various workloads efficiently on a large scale, multi-tenant, and cloud-native environment.
 YuniKorn brings a unified, cross-platform, scheduling experience for mixed workloads that consist of stateless batch workloads and stateful services.